-The metabolic syndrome is the umbrella term for a variety of conditions such as high blood pressure, high cholesterol, etc.
+Metabolic syndrome is the umbrella term for a variety of conditions such as high blood pressure, high cholesterol, etc.

-In addition, the complications of the syndrome are the roots of the fatty liver disease.
+In addition, the complications of the syndrome are the roots of fatty liver disease.
 All of these conditions are frequent in people diagnosed with type 2 diabetes.

-One research on mice obesity models, THCV helped diminish intolerance to glucose, boosted the insulin sensitivity, enlarged the energy disbursement and turned their metabolisms on.
+One research on mice obesity models, THCV helped diminish intolerance to glucose, boosted the insulin sensitivity, enlarged the energy disbursement, and turned their metabolisms on.

 It also found that THCV reinstated insulin signal in once hormone-resistive cells.
-Inevitably, the substantial evidence provided by animals led British scientists to test the cannabis on people.
+Inevitably, the substantial evidence provided by animals led British scientists to test cannabis on people.